 Buying insurance for a classic car is very different to that for ordinary vehicles.
 Often, classic cars of any vintage aren't driven like those for your daily runaround, the commute, popping to the shops or school run.

-As insurers reckon classic car drivers are more careful, and as the cars are hardly driven, costs tend to be lower
+As insurers reckon classic car drivers are more careful, and as the cars are hardly driven, costs tend to be lower.

 The nature of a classic car in insurers' eyes - often kept in pristine condition, driven only for a few days a year or in good weather, and kept in a safe location to protect its value - means its cost to insure is usually much lower than that for regular insurance.

-This is because classic car owners tend to take much greater care of their cars and the way they're driven, so insurers reward their lower risk with smaller premiums.
+Classic car owners tend to take much greater care of their cars and the way they're driven, so insurers reward their lower risk with smaller premiums.
 Our research shows it can often be less than half the price.